Skip to main content Skip to secondary navigation

 Develop a demo that incorporates a Robot Operating System (ROS).
 The user can specify the 3D models of the building and the robot, as well as related parameters (including robot's trajectory and motion configuration)

-If you want to participate in the project please reach out to Heyaojing Huang.
+If you want to participate in the project please reach out to Yaojing Huang He.